djangofan/WebDriverTestingTemplate/README.md

  &nbsp;&nbsp;&nbsp;&nbsp;---- Project ':core:google'<br/>

 # Quick Start
-To try this project with as little effort as possible, just make sure you download Gradle 1.3, configure your<br/>
+To try this project without requiring a Java IDE, just make sure you download Gradle 1.3, configure your<br/>
 GRADLE_HOME environment variable, add %GRADLE_HOME%\bin to your PATH, and then download the .zip distribution<br/>
 of this project, unzip it, and run the included <b>gradle_run.bat</b> script.